micmejia/bible-dump/AMPC/Matthew/Matt 22.md

-And they sent their disciples to Him along with the Herodians, saying, Teacher, we know that You are [^b]sincere _and_ what You profess to be and that You teach the way of God truthfully, regardless of consequences _and_ being afraid of no man; for You are impartial _and_ do not regard either the person _or_ the position of anyone.
+And they sent their disciples to Him along with the Herodians, saying, Teacher, we know that You are sincere _and_ what You profess to be and that You teach the way of God truthfully, regardless of consequences _and_ being afraid of no man; for You are impartial _and_ do not regard either the person _or_ the position of anyone.